siderolabs/omni-docs/content/docs/how-to-guides/registering-machines/how-to-register-a-bare-metal-machine-pxe/index.md

 }
 ```

-Update `siderolink.api`, `talos.events.sink`, and `talos.logging.kernel` with the kerenl parameters copied from the dashboard.
+Update `siderolink.api`, `talos.events.sink`, and `talos.logging.kernel` with the kernel parameters copied from the dashboard.

 Place the following in `/var/lib/matchbox/groups/default.json`: